MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/leaderboards-and-stats-2017/using-player-stats.md

 ## Notes

-For ID@Xbox and managed partner developers, there are a few more differences you should be aware of when deciding between Stats 2013 and Stats 2017 for your title.
+For Managed Partners, there are a few more differences you should be aware of when deciding between Stats 2013 and Stats 2017 for your title.

 Stats 2013 allows for more leaderboard views.
 Stats 2013 allows you to more easily drill down on the meta data of your statistics.